bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [regression test mode]: /en/developer-examples#regtest-mode "A local testing environment in which developers can control blocks"
 [root certificate]: /en/developer-examples#term-root-certificate "A certificate belonging to a certificate authority (CA)"
 [root seed]: /en/developer-guide#term-root-seed "A potentially-short value used as a seed to generate a master private key and master chain code for an HD wallet"
+[RPC byte order]: /en/developer-reference#hash-byte-order "A hash digest displayed with the byte order reversed; used in Bitcoin Core RPCs and other software."
 [satoshi]: /en/developer-guide#term-satoshi "The smallest unit of Bitcoin value; 0.00000001 bitcoins.
 Also used generically for any value of bitcoins"
 [satoshis]: /en/developer-guide#term-satoshi "The smallest unit of Bitcoin value; 0.00000001 bitcoins.
 Also used generically for any value of bitcoins"
 [sequence number]: /en/developer-guide#term-sequence-number "A number intended to allow time locked transactions to be updated before being finalized; not currently used except to disable locktime in a transaction"